COVID-19 pandemic in South Korea: November

-Due to the infection rates climbing back to over nearly 300 a day, the government has increased the social distancing level to 1.5 m in the capital, to try to curb the coronavirus infections.
-Due to this, high-risk areas like bars, clubs, and religious facilities are only allowed to accommodate up to 30 percent of their maximum capacity.
-Schools are also limiting their population to two thirds, as a result.
-The government is urging students in study cafes, cram schools, and internet cafes to increase control measures, a result of the increase of the level.
+Due to the infection rates climbing back to over nearly 300 a day, the government increased the social distancing requirement to 1.5 m in the capital.
+High-risk areas like bars, clubs, and religious facilities were only allowed to accommodate up to 30% of their maximum capacity.
+Schools limited their population to two-thirds.
+The government urged students in study cafes, cram schools, and Internet cafes to increase control measures.

 December

-Since December, the rates have increased, as Korea faces the third wave of COVID-19 infections.
+COVID-18 infection rates increased in December, as Korea went through its third wave.

 The Korea Disease Control and Prevention Agency said there were 1,132 new coronavirus cases on 25 December, not too far off the highest record of 1,241 logged on Christmas Eve.
-South Korea has been struggling with a sudden spike in infections linked to hospitals, nursing homes, churches, prisons, and family gatherings during the holidays.
+The sudden spike in infections was linked to hospitals, nursing homes, churches, prisons, and family gatherings during the holidays.

 On 27 December, the Korea Disease Control and Prevention Agency confirmed that a new strain of COVID entered the country through a family of three that travelled from the UK to South Korea.

 2021

 On 10 February 2021, South Korea granted its first approval of a COVID-19 vaccine to Oxford–AstraZeneca, allowing the two-shot regimen to be administered to all adults, including the elderly.
-The approval came with a warning, however, that consideration is needed when administering the vaccine to individuals over 65 years of age due to limited data from that demographic in clinical trials.
+The approval came with a warning that consideration was needed when administering the vaccine to individuals over 65 years of age due to limited data from that demographic in clinical trials.